-Western Sydney Infrastructure Plan Expression of Interest - Biodiversity Offsets Program
+Expression of Interest - Western Sydney Biodiversity Offsets Program

-Roads and Maritime Services is commencing an Expression of Interest (EOI) program for landholders that may be interested in entering a Biodiversity Stewardship Agreement on their land.
+Roads and Maritime Services is commencing an Expression of Interest (EOI) program for property owners that may be interested in entering a Biodiversity Stewardship Agreement on their land.

 How do I participate?

-For those landholders interested in lodging an EOI, please complete and return the application form by 28 February 2018.
+For those property owners interested in lodging an EOI, please complete and return the application form by Friday 19 July 2019.

 You will be contacted by Roads and Maritime or its contractor to discuss your application, the biodiversity offset scheme process and next steps.
 Responding to the EOI is obligation free and does not commit you to anything.